Who’s Frida Kahlo? A Proud Mexican Artist.

 While a tomboy at heart, she loved to play dress-up.

-While the school didn’t have a uniform, she showed up wearing a German high school student’s uniform consisting of a dark-blue pleated gabardine skirt, thick stockings, boots, and a broad-brimmed black straw hat with ribbons down the back.
+While the school didn’t have a uniform, she wore a German high school student’s uniform consisting of a dark-blue pleated gabardine skirt, thick stockings, boots, and a broad-brimmed black straw hat with ribbons down the back.

 She wore her thick black hair with bangs cut straight across her forehead – in the typical flapper fashion of the time.